yegor256/blog/_posts/2018/jan/2018-01-09-micro-budgeting.md

 4) Puzzles are automatically converted to new tasks.

-The beauty of this approach is that the most complicated part of the software project management&mdash;scope decomposition&mdash;is moved to the shoulders of those who are the best at it: programmers.
+The beauty of this approach is that the most complicated part of the software project management---scope decomposition---is moved to the shoulders of those who are the best at it: programmers.

 We are using PDD in all our projects now and have even created a public instrument